oracle-devrel/devo.tutorials/modernize-healthcare-graalvm.md

 The CNCF Cloud Native Computing Foundation serves as the vendor-neutral home for many of the fastest-growing open-source projects

-{% img assets/modernize-healthcare-hl7r.png  “HL7 Logo” %}
+{% imgx assets/modernize-healthcare-hl7r.png  “HL7 Logo” %}

 ## Research and Evaluation Proof of Value